interledger/interledger-rs/examples/simple/README.md

 Your interledger.rs node is not running.
 The reason may be:

 1. You tried to insert the accounts before the nodes had time to spin up.
-Adjust the `sleep 1` command to `sleep 3` or larger.
+Wait a second or so, and try again.
 1. You have already running interledger.rs nodes on port `7770`.
 Stop the nodes and retry.
 1. You have some other process running on port `7770`.
 Stop the process and retry.